The Formation of Supermassive Black Holes from Population III.1 Seeds. I. Cosmic Formation Histories and Clustering Properties: Results

-Figure~\ref{fig:maps} shows maps of the SMBH populations for $d_{\rm iso}=50, 100, 300$~kpc at $z=10$.
-In the first case, there are still Pop III.1 stars present (assuming their lifetime is 10~Myr, see above), and these are shown in a separate map (top left panel).
 This figure shows the dramatic effect of $d_{\rm iso}$ on the number of SMBH remnants predicted by the model, i.e., there is about a factor of 10 reduction in the number density of SMBHs on increasing $d_{\rm iso}$ from 50~kpc to 100~kpc.
 The angular clustering properties of these sources will be examined below.

-Figure~\ref{fig:maps_mass} shows synthetic maps at $z=10$ and 15, separating out different mass halos that are hosting Pop III.1 stars and SMBHs for the cases of $d_{\rm iso}=50$ and 100~kpc.
+Figure~\ref{fig:maps_mass} shows synthetic maps at $z=10$ and 15, but now separating out different mass halos that are hosting Pop III.1 stars and SMBHs for the cases of $d_{\rm iso}=50$ and 100~kpc (for $t_{*f}=10$~Myr).
 The evolution of the typical SMBH host halo towards higher masses as the universe evolves towards lower redshift can be seen.
 The lower mass halos tend to be the SMBHs that have formed most recently and, at least in the $d_{\rm iso}=50$~kpc case where there are significant numbers, these show distinctive clustering properties compared to the more massive, typically older, sources.